winglang/docsite/blog/2024-05-25-bring-slack.md

 Let's first test adding a file to the inbox, which in AWS is an s3 bucket.
 Navigate to the S3 console in AWS and find the bucket with the name that contains `file-process-inbox` there will be some unique hashing to the end of it.
 For example, my bucket was named: `file-process-inbox-c8419ccc-20240530151737187700000004`

-Upload any file on your machine to this bucket, and you should see a message in your slack channel!
+Upload any file on your machine to this bucket, and you should see a message in your Slack channel!

 ![AWS Upload Slack Messages](assets/2024-05-25-bring-slack/aws-upload.png)